docker/docs/datacenter/dtr/2.1/guides/configure/configure-storage.md

-At first, you might have explored Docker Trusted Registry and Docker Engine by [installing](../install/index.md) them on your system in order to familiarize yourself with them.
+At first, you might have explored Docker Trusted Registry and Docker Engine by [installing](../install/index.md) them on your system to familiarize yourself with them.
 However, for various reasons such as deployment purposes or continuous integration, it makes sense to think about your long term organization’s needs when selecting a storage backend.
 The Trusted Registry natively supports TLS and